E-Commerce Terms and Conditions

 As with any type of contract, terms and conditions will only be applied by the courts if they were clearly brought to the attention of the customer before the contract was formed.
 So you need to consider the way a purchase is made on your website and the various steps that are taken by a purchaser.
 You should ensure that your Ts and Cs are available via a link on every page of your site.
 To increase the likelihood of your terms being applied to the contract, try to use methods which indicate that you have taken efforts to encourage customers to actually read the terms, such as making them scroll through a box containing them and clicking on an “accept” button prior to payment being made.
 Make sure that any onerous or unusual terms are very clearly highlighted; the more onerous or unusual, the more important it is to bring these to the attention of the customer.

 We have a range of up-to-date e-commerce terms and conditions which can be used by your business and adapted to your needs.
 These can be downloaded from our Business Documents Folder.
-Click on the relevant links below for further information.
+Click on the link below for further information.